 Integration of photosynthesis efficiency rhythmic profile with multi-omics data

 Photosynthesis is a complex process involving numerous proteins and different metabolic pathways strongly depend on its execution.
 Photosynthesis entails an electron transport chain consisting of three major protein complexes: Photosystem II, cytochrome b6f, and Photosystem I. These complexes facilitate the transfer of electrons, generated through the cleavage of the water molecule to their final acceptor, NADP, generating the NADPH required for biosynthetic reactions.
 The energy derived from this transport enables the pumping of protons into the chloroplast lumen, ultimately leading to ATP synthesis as they return to the stroma via ATP synthase.
-NADPH and ATP are needed to fix CO2 and generate carbon compounds within the Calvin cycle which can be stored as starch reserves (Fig. 37-A).
-In higher plants, the circadian clock participates in coordinating different physiological processes like photosynthesis, carbon fixation and starch biosynthesis (de los Reyes, Romero-Campero, Teresa Ruiz, et al., 2017; Farré & Weise, 2012; Graf et al., 2010).
-The Fv/Fm rhythmic profiles presented are now integrated with the proteomics and transcriptomics data of genes associated with the PSII, which are listed in Fig. 37-B. This integration provide a holistic understanding of how these processes respond to and anticipate to seasonal and diurnal cycles in Ostreococcus tauri (Fig. 37-38).
+NADPH and ATP are needed to fix CO2 and generate carbon compounds, within the Calvin cycle, which can be stored as starch reserves (Fig. 37-A).
+In higher plants, the circadian clock participates in coordinating different physiological processes like photosynthesis, carbon fixation and starch biosynthesis (de los Reyes, , et al., 2017; Farré & Weise, 2012; Graf et al., 2010).
+The Fv/Fm rhythmic profiles presented were integrated with the proteomics and transcriptomics data of genes associated with the PSII, which are listed in Fig. 37-B. This integration provided a holistic understanding of how these processes respond to and anticipate to seasonal and diurnal cycles in Ostreococcus tauri (Fig. 37-38).